Shubin123/vul/readme.md

 3. make test

 # TODOs
-- refactor into multiple files with src and include dont forget obj directory
 - add, test with external headers (cglm, vulkan...) put in ./external
 - manage more data with structs
 - use said structs in functions for multiple returns (ex createIndexBuffer no longer needs to be void)